King's Calendar Academic Newsletter - Archaeology and the Bible No.13

 4. The Death of Ahab.

 This is the only variance with history for which there is no direct evidence that the 'King's Calendar' is correct.
-Nevertheless, all the circumstantial evidence, based upon the legal principles of 'Evidence' and 'Testimony', would, in a court of law, favour the testimony of the 'King's Calender', over that of current academic opinion based upon the 'Kurkh Stela' of Shalmaneser.
+Nevertheless, all the circumstantial evidence, based upon the legal principles of 'Evidence' and 'Testimony,' would, in a court of law, favour the testimony of the 'King's Calender,' over that of current academic opinion based upon the 'Kurkh Stela' of Shalmaneser.
 The astronomical mathematical probabilities involved in the entirety of the 'King's Calendar' in conjunction with its legal arguments, clearly override all academic insistence that the Kurkh Stela is a trustworthy document.

 5. The Exodus

 The current basis for placing 'The Exodus' in the thirteenth Century, rests upon very flimsy if not prejudiced grounds.
 The 'King's Calendar' demonstrates that the Scriptural Narrative, the Archaeological evidence, and the details provided by Josephus, do provide substantive support for the 'King's Calendar' chronological placement of this and it's associated chronological events.
-There is, even without the 'King's Calendar', very little unbiased evidence of a 13th Century placement for the Exodus.
+There is, even without the 'King's Calendar,' very little unbiased evidence of a 13th Century placement for the Exodus.
 The Exodus occurred in the Fifteenth Century BCE.

 Truth and Error Series Conclusion

 While the basic assertion of the 'King's Calendar' is that the Damascus Document's Age of Wrath indicates that the artificial calendar originates in Dead Sea Sect's 364 day calendar, there is no direct or corroborative evidence, to indicate that they invented or inserted the artificial calendar into the historical books.
-There is circumstantial evidence however, that at least one descendant branch of the 3rd Century Palestinian 'proto-Essenes', were aware of it, and used it in reference to the 'Age of Wrath' material in the 'Damascus Document.'
+There is circumstantial evidence however, that at least one descendant branch of the 3rd Century Palestinian 'proto-Essenes,' were aware of it, and used it in reference to the 'Age of Wrath' material in the 'Damascus Document.'
 There is also direct evidence, that knowledge and use of the artificial calendar, still existed as late as 104 BCE.

 The original reason for encrypting the historical chronological data of the historical documents, cannot be stated with any degree of certainty.
 There are possibilities and there are possibilities.
 What is certain, is that it was almost completely finished by the time the Septuagint was prepared, and that it is incomprehensible for it to have begun earlier than the collation of those documents in the fifth century BCE.